 Where you win

-Organizations that apply secure software development practices and eliminate vulnerabilities as early in the SDLC as possible:
+ScienceSoft’s customers that opt for secure software development and invest into eliminating vulnerabilities as early in the SDLC as possible:

-- Optimize software development costs by reducing cycle times and avoiding costs associated with delayed releases and.
+- Optimize software development costs by reducing cycle times and avoiding costs associated with delayed releases.

-Overall, the return on establishing secure software engineering framework is around 20%.
+Overall, the return on establishing a secure software engineering framework is around 20%.

 In software development since 1989, ScienceSoft is an established IT consulting and software development company headquartered in McKinney, Texas.
 16-year experience in cybersecurity and a vast pool of experienced security engineers, compliance experts, software architects and developers trained in secure software design coding empower ScienceSoft to plan and deliver resilient and compliant software.